 Bald eagles have been spotted on our campus recently.
 That should be no surprise…we are the McDonogh Eagles after all.
 The photographs that have been taken have generated excitement and joy at seeing these majestic birds up close.
-I started thinking about a time when the duck pond on our campus was a “happening” place where wild birds were kept and protected under the watchful eye of Mr. A. Ogden Ramsay (faculty 1927-1971).
+This is reminiscent of a time when the duck pond on our campus was a “happening” place where wild birds were kept and protected under the watchful eye of Mr. A. Ogden Ramsay (faculty 1927-1971).

 As reported in the February 24, 1950 issue of The Week, “the duck pond roster has recently been greatly enlarged, some wild birds being paid for with the proceeds of the Christmas sale of about $200 worth of domestic fowl, and others being donated…among them two Blue geese and two Snow geese…”

-This month, McDonogh has seen little snow and few days cold enough to produce ice on a nearby pond.
-But a different scene is described in The Week dated January 3, 1885.
+A record amount of snow fell in Baltimore on January 23, 2016, followed by days of melting and refreezing.
+This recalls a time 131 years ago when ice was "harvested" from the pond on campus.
+The scene is described in The Week dated January 3, 1885.
 On this particular day, the boys returned from their Christmas holiday to find that the farm hands had cut and hauled the five inch thick ice to the ice house to be stored.
-A chore usually performed by the “boys”.
+A chore usually performed by the “boys."

 This is the first winter since I have been here that the boys have not helped with the ice; it is a much hated job to them for their principal part is to throw the large lumps into the wagon, and this cuts their hands and makes them very cold.
 Formerly some of the larger boys were entrusted with the job of cutting the large blocks of ice with axes , but this year the men sawed them with a large crosscut saw.”